simp/simp-doc/docs/index.rst

 ==================================

-This is the documentation for the |simp_version| release of SIMP, which is compatible with the |el_version| release of CentOS and Red Hat Enterprise Linux (RHEL).
+This is the documentation for the |simp_version| release of SIMP, which is compatible with CentOS and Red Hat Enterprise Linux (RHEL).
 This guide will walk a user through the process of installing and managing a :term:`SIMP` system.
 It also provides a mapping of security features to security requirements, which can be used to document a system's security conformance.

 .. include:: common/SIMP_Overview.rst